giis-uniovi/tdrules/README.md

 # TdRules - Test Data Coverage Evaluation

-This repository contains a set of components to generate *Full Predicate Coverage Rules* and *SQL Mutants* to assess the coverage of the test data in relation to a query:
+This repository contains a set of components to generate *Full Predicate Coverage Rules* and *SQL Mutants* to assess the coverage of the test data in relation to a query and load test data:

 - Generate the FPC Rules and SQL Mutants ([TdRules Service](https://in2test.lsi.uniovi.es/tdrules/)).
-- Discover the data store schema from an open JDBC connection to a relational database.
+- Discover the data store schema from an OpenApi specification or from a JDBC connection to a relational database.
 - Models to manipulate the rules (both FPC Rules or SQL Mutants) and the schema.
+- Load test data through a REST API or a JDBC connection.
 - Available for Java 8 and higher, and .NET (netstandard 2.0).

 NOTE: The name *TdRules* (Test Data Rules) is replacing the former *SQLRules*